hashunc/UNC-CS-Course-Scheduling-mk2/README.md

 ### 4. `Responses.xlsx`

 - **Purpose**:
-  Captures faculty responses regarding their teaching availability and constraints for the semester.
+  Captures faculty responses regarding their teaching availability, number of courses will teaching, and scheduling constraints for the semester.

 - **Key Information**:
   - Faculty names
+  - Number of classes each faculty member plans to teach
   - Weekly time block availability (e.g., MWF_1, TTH_2)

-  - Preferred teaching load
-  - Additional comments or restrictions (optional)
+- **How to Obtain**:
+  - This file is generated from **Google Forms**.
+  - Users should create and distribute a Google Form to all faculty members who are expected to teach in the upcoming semester.
+  - Faculty members fill out the form, providing their teaching availability, desired course load, and any additional information.
+  - After all responses have been collected:
+    1. Download the Google Form responses as an `.xlsx` file (Excel Workbook format).
+    2. Save the file as `Responses.xlsx`.
+    3. Place it into the `data/Input/` directory.

+- **Important Notes**:
+  - Ensure that the faculty names listed in the `Responses.xlsx` match exactly with the sheet names or last names used in `FacultyQualificationPreference.xlsx`.
+  - In cases where faculty members share the same last name (e.g., Tianlong Chen and Jackie Chen), use the full name format `LastNameFirstName` (e.g., `TianlongChen`, `JackieChen`) consistently across both files.